lukelbd/vim-scrollwrapped/README.md

 By default, this plugin overwrites the full-page scrolling maps `<C-f>` and `<C-b>`, the half-page scrolling maps `<C-d>` and `<C-u>`, and introduces new quarter-page scrolling maps `<C-j>` and `<C-k>`.
-These scroll by as close as possible to one, one half, or one quarter of the window height without changing the window-relative cursor position.
+These scroll by as close as possible to the given window height without changing the window-relative cursor line or cursor column.
 The maps can be disabled with `let g:scrollwrapped_nomap = 0`, then applied manually with `scrollwrapped#scroll` (see `plugin/scrollwrapped.vim`).

 Use the `:WrapToggle` command to call `:set wrap scrolloff=0 colorcolumn=0` for the